 Funding a CD can be done by ACH, wire, or by check.
-Western Vista participates in the CO-OP Shared Branch network, making transferring funds relatively simple.
+Western Vista participates in the CO-OP Shared Branch network, facilitating the transfer of funds.
 Maturing funds will distributed either by check or transferred into a Western Vista checking or savings account.
-There is a 10-day grace period before the 19-month CD Special renews as an 18-month CD.
+There is a 10-day grace period before the 29-month CD Special renews as a 24-month CD.

-Headquartered in Cheyenne, Wyoming, Western Vista Federal Credit Union’s field of membership (FOM) includes those who live, work, or worship in the Wyoming cities of Casper or Cheyenne, or in Natrona County, Wyoming.
+Headquartered in Cheyenne, Wyoming, Western Vista Federal Credit Union’s field of membership (FOM) includes those who live, work, or worship in cities of Casper and Cheyenne, and Natrona County, Wyoming.

 Even if you live outside our general service area, you can make a small contribution to